Quinton Bell: Early life

+In football, Bell played wide receiver and outside linebacker with the Costa Mesa Mustangs.
+During the 2013 season, Bell earned 1st Team All-Area, All-Region, All-Conference and All-County honors.
+In that same season, Bell and the Mustangs earned Sectional and Conference honors.
+Bell graduated in 2014 and accepted a collegiate sports offer from Prairie View A&M University.

+College career

+Bell enrolled at Prairie View A&M in 2015.
+He played as a wide receiver alongside the Prairie View Panthers for three seasons from 2015 to 2017.
+He also competed in track and field during the 2017 season.
+Bell played his final season of football in 2018 as a defensive end.
+He went on to make HBCU history by becoming the first NFL draft pick from Prairie View since 1980.

 Professional career

 Oakland Raiders

-Bell was drafted by the Oakland Raiders in the seventh round with the 230th overall pick in the 2019 NFL Draft.
+Bell was selected by the Oakland Raiders in the seventh round with the 230th overall pick in the 2019 NFL draft.
 He was waived on August 31, 2019, and re-signed to the practice squad.
 He was released on October 15.

 Tampa Bay Buccaneers

 On November 5, 2019, Bell was signed to the Tampa Bay Buccaneers practice squad.
 He signed a reserve/future contract with the Buccaneers on December 30, 2019.

 Bell was waived by the Buccaneers on October 26, 2020, and re-signed to the practice squad two days later.

 On February 9, 2021, Bell re-signed with the Buccaneers.
 He was waived on August 22, 2021.

 Atlanta Falcons

 On September 1, 2021, Bell was signed to the Atlanta Falcons practice squad.
 He signed a reserve/future contract with the Falcons on January 10, 2022.

-Bell made the Falcons roster in 2022, playing three games before being waived on November 5, 2022 and re-signed to the practice squad.
+Bell made the Falcons roster in 2022, playing three games before being waived on November 5, 2022, and re-signed to the practice squad.
 He signed a reserve/future contract on January 9, 2023.
+He was waived on April 14, 2023.